thisisthedave/tasknotes/README.md

 1. After installation, click the calendar icon in the ribbon to open the ChronoSync dashboard
 2. Configure the plugin settings in Settings > ChronoSync
 3. Create your first task or navigate to today's daily note

+### Task Management and Interaction

+ChronoSync provides intuitive controls to interact with your tasks directly from the task list view:

+- Change a task's status (Open, In Progress, Done) using the status dropdown
+- Adjust task priority (High, Normal, Low) using the priority dropdown
+- Set or change due dates using the date picker
+- Click on a task's title to open it for detailed editing

+### Task Archiving

+ChronoSync allows you to archive tasks to keep your task list clean while preserving task history:

+- To archive a task, click the "Archive" button in the task controls
+- Archived tasks are tagged with the "archive" tag in their YAML frontmatter
+- Archived tasks are hidden from regular task views and only appear when "Archived" is selected from the status filter
+- Archived tasks still appear in the calendar heatmap for historical reference
+- To unarchive a task, select "Archived" from the status filter and click the "Unarchive" button on the task

 ### Commands